 We take our duties when processing your personal data very seriously.
 We promise that we will tell you what data we are collecting and why.
 We will make every reasonable effort to collect, process, store and share your data safely and securely.
 We will also make sure that our trusted partners do the same.
-We also promise that we will be open and clear with you about our use of your personal information and that you will be able to control your personal information with ease.
+We also promise that we will be open and clear with you about our use of your personal data and that you will be able to control your personal data with ease.
 Please also read our Supporter Promise.

 We are very thankful that you are supporting us in providing life-changing assistance to blind veterans.
 In order to enable that support, we need to collect and keep a little data about you, like your name, contact details, preferred means of communication or, when appropriate, payment details.
-Some of this information we may need to share with 3rd parties such as payment agencies or HMRC or our trusted partners, such as event organisers or service providers.
+Some of this data we may need to share with 3rd parties such as payment agencies or HMRC or our trusted partners, such as event organisers or service providers.
 This is to provide you with the information, products or services you have requested.

 We use your data to enable your support

-We use the information you provide to keep you informed about how we are providing lifelong practical and emotional support to blind veterans.
+We use the data you provide to keep you informed about how we are providing lifelong practical and emotional support to blind veterans.
 We also use it to identify your areas of interest and to draw your attention to how you may be able to provide specific support to our veterans.
 We also use it to help us to fundraise more efficiently; so that every penny we receive can be better used to directly support blind veterans.

 You are in control

 If you would like to make any changes to the way we are processing your data, if you believe it is inaccurate or incomplete, if you wish to stop receiving certain or all communications from us, you can amend your preferences at any time.
 Our communications with you offer the opportunity to amend your preferences.
 In any case whether a supporter or a volunteer you can contact us using the details in Section 9 of this policy “How to Contact Us”.
-If you prefer; or wish to discuss how your personal information is used or wish to make an individual rights request, you can e-mail our Data Protection Officer whose details are also in Section 9.
+If you prefer; or wish to discuss how your personal data is used or wish to make an individual rights request, you can e-mail our Data Protection Officer whose details are also in Section 9.

 Changes to this Policy

-We may change this document from time to time to reflect the latest views of what we do with your information and legal and regulatory changes.
+We may change this document from time to time to reflect the latest views of what we do with your data and legal and regulatory changes.
 Please check back frequently.
 You will be able to see changes have been made by the date it was last updated.